Asrarul-Hoque-Eusha/Simple-Banking-System-with-Java/README.md

 # Simple-Banking-System-with-Java

 This is a Banking Management System project developed using Java, SQLite, and the NetBeans IDE.
-The system allows users to perform basic banking operations such as creating an account, login, depositing money, withdrawing money, and checking their account balance.
+The system allows users to perform basic banking operations such as creating an account, login, depositing money, withdrawing money, transfer money and checking their account balance.

 ## Features